4GeeksAcademy/machine-learning-content/06-ml_algos/unsupervised-learning.md

 There are two main types of unsupervised learning techniques:

 1. **Clustering**: Consists of dividing the data set into groups (*clusters*) based on similarities or patterns in the data.
 Clustering algorithms attempt to group similar observations into the same cluster and separate different samples into different clusters.
 2. **Dimensionality reduction**: The objective is to reduce the number of features or variables in the data set without losing important information.
-These techniques allow the data to be represented in a lower dimensional space, facilitating the visualization and understanding of the data structure.
+These techniques allow the data to be represented in a lower-dimensional space, facilitating the visualization and understanding of the data structure.

-Unsupervised learning has a wide variety of applications, such as customer segmentation in marketing, data anomaly detection, image compression, document clustering into topics, among others.
+Unsupervised learning has a wide variety of applications, such as customer segmentation in marketing, data anomaly detection, image compression, and document clustering into topics, among others.
 It is a powerful tool for exploring and understanding the intrinsic structure of data without the need for known labels or answers.

 ### Clustering